 What’s the Difference Between and Marinade and a Dry Rub?

 Most marinades are wet mixtures, using water, juices, oils or other liquids with or without extra seasonings.
-Dry rubs are just what they sound like, and use only the dry herbs, spices, and other seasonings for scent, tastes, and (in some cases) texture.
+Dry rubs are just what they sound like, using dry herbs, spices, and other seasonings for scent, tastes, and (in some cases) texture.
 Which is better?
 It all depends on what you’re cooking and your personal preferences, as well as the favourings.
 Some seasonings are naturally wet.

 Marinades vs. Dry Drubs for Dog Jerky Treats

-Anything dog-safe that suits your pup’s palette could be an option for creating your own jerky marinade or rub, but we do have a few words of caution.
-For dehydrated treats, it’s best to avoid anything oily since that’s counterproductive to our goal of drying away the moisture.
+Anything dog-safe that suits your pup’s palette could be an option for creating a jerky marinade or rub, but we do have a few words of caution.
+For dehydrated treats, it’s best to avoid anything oily.
 Anything that leaves a sticky residue might not be to your liking either if, like me, you often pack pocket bags of dog treats for walks and other adventures.
-Similarly, de careful with ingredients that might stain, like turmeric.
-Dog-safe dry seasonings are handy options for seasoning marinades or mixing rubs, but remember that anything chunky or flaky might not stay stuck in place after drying.
+Similarly, be careful with ingredients that might stain, like turmeric.
+Washing it off dehydrator trays is a nightmare!
+Most dog-friendly dry seasonings are handy options for seasoning marinades or mixing rubs, but remember that anything chunky or flaky might not stay stuck in place after drying.

 DIY Dehydrated Ginger Dry Rub Beef Jerky Dog Treats